 One remarkable historical building remained standing amidst the modern architecture, Hotel New York.
 Before this Art Nouveau building started serving as a hotel and restaurant, it was known as the headquarters of the company that shipped Europeans to America.
 Over time, Rotterdam has switched emigrants for immigrants, with the largest groups settling here, south of the river.

 Walking back in the direction of the Erasmus Bridge, you might remember seeing another modern bridge crossing the Nieuwe Maas river, the red Willems Bridge.
 That's the bridge we are headed for now, with the Maas Tower being the first sight on our way.
-This slender 165-metre tall building, which uses 22 shades of grey to color its facade from the bottom to the top, has been the tallest building in the Netherlands since 2009.
+This slender 165-metre tall building, which uses 22 shades of grey to color its facade from bottom to top, has been the tallest building in the Netherlands since 2009.

 While passing this skyscraper on the right side, soon another impressive sight will appear on the horizon, an industrial monument called De Hef Bridge.
 De Hef is a former railway bridge that became redundant in 1993, after the construction of a new railway tunnel through the centre of Rotterdam.
 By lifting up the middle part, De Hef allowed ships to pass the waterway.
 It was constructed in 1927, as the first bridge of this kind in West-Europe.
 What is left nowadays, is an industrial and picturesque iron monument, which only remained here after protests by locals.